 Ensuring that you have a closed-loop quality system that automates the ability to connect post-market quality data back into design activities not only will allow your team to focus on value-added activities, but also eliminates the cumbersome paper-pushing that is highly error-prone.

-Bottom line: When it comes to managing product development or quality processes, paper-based systems are outdated and prohibit companies from remaining competitive long term in the modern age.
+Bottom line: When it comes to managing product development or quality processes, ad hoc and paper-based systems are outdated and prohibit companies from remaining competitive long term in the modern age.
 These systems are not sustainable or scalable, lack reliable data, and will ultimately lead to the QMS bottlenecking company growth efforts.

-General-Purpose Quality Management Systems
+General-Purpose Quality Systems

 However, because they are not designed specifically for the medical device industry, they don’t integrate regulatory standards, do not include industry-specific templates and best practices, and lack in-house expertise that could offer guidance both in using the software and navigating the medical device regulatory landscape.